glassroom/torch_parallel_scan/README.md

 # torch_parallel_scan

 A simple implementation of parallel scan over sequences of tensors for PyTorch.
 It works with any broadcastable binary associative function you specify.
-Only 40 lines of Python code, excluding docstrings and whitespace.

-A toy example is helpful for conveying quickly how you can use it:
+Toy example:

 ```python
 import torch